Digital skills checker

 Frequently Asked Questions

-Click the headings below to read answers to questions about our new Digital Skills Checkers
+Click the headings below to read answers to questions about our Digital Skills Checkers.

-Our Digital Skills Checkers are available to all our registered Network Partners, and they are completely free to use.
+Our Digital Skills Checkers are available to registered network partners who are part of selected Good Things grants or programs.
+They are completely free to use.

-We have designed the Checkers for the Be Connected program, Digital Sisters, Building Digital Communities, Bridge program and more.
-All learners in mind.
+We have designed Checkers for the Building Digital Skills program, Capacity Building program, Digital Sisters, Building Digital Communities, Bridge program and more.

 Digital mentors working in the community can use the Checkers at two points in a learner’s journey.